22nd Air Refueling Wing: After the Cold War

-The 22d ARW's first KC-46A Pegasus (15-46009) arriving at McConnell AFB on 25 January 2019.
+The 22d ARW's first C-46A Pegasus (15-46009) arriving at McConnell Air Force Base on 25 January 2019.

 After the realignment, the 22 ARW deployed crews and aircraft to support no-fly missions over northern and southern Iraq and over Bosnia and Herzegovina.
 In 1999, wing aircraft and crews deployed to the Mediterranean to refuel NATO aircraft over Serbia.
 After the terrorist attacks on 11 September 2001, wing-supplied tanker crews and aircraft air-refueled combat aircraft on missions to the Afghanistan area.

-The wing provided deployed KC-135R support during Operation Iraqi Freedom and continues to provide aerial refueling and air mobility support under Operation Noble Eagle in the United States, Operation Enduring Freedom and Operation New Dawn overseas, and other AMC, USTRANSCOM, other combatant command, and associated national taskings as required.
+The wing provided deployed KC-135R support during Operation Iraqi Freedom and continues to provide aerial refueling and air mobility support under Operation Noble Eagle in the United States, Operation Enduring Freedom and Operation New Dawn overseas, and other AMC, United States Transportation Command (USTRANSCOM), other combatant command, and associated national taskings as required.

-On 25 January 2019, the Wing received the first two (15-46009 and 17-46031) of a planned 36 KC-46 Pegasus aircraft that will eventually replace the KC-135 as the primary Air Force tanker aircraft.
-A further two (17-46030 and 16-46022) were delivered to McConnell on 31 January.
+On 25 January 2019, the wing received the first two of a planned 36 KC-46 Pegasus aircraft that will eventually replace the KC-135 as the primary Air Force tanker aircraft.
+A further two were delivered to McConnell on 31 January.